Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Introduction

-Moreover, there is also an increasing community, implementing localization systems based on the channel response that is available in advanced communication systems.
-With the advances in radio hardware circuits and signal processing, many commercial off-the-shelf (COTS) radio devices support channel-sounding measurements, relying on channel state information (CSI) \cite{Xiao2012, DeBast2022}, channel impulse response (CIR) \cite{Chenglong2022UWB}, or signal phase \cite{Miesen2013}.
-These physical-layer measurements enable accurate characterization of wireless signal propagation.
-Compared with the received single strength indicator (RSSI), channel response provides a much finer-grained metric to describe the smaller scale spatial variations.
+Channel response has a finer granularity than the conventional signal strength-based metrics, because it can capture small-scale spatial motions via the complex signal (amplitude and phase) changes in the temporal, frequency, and antenna domains.
+For example, in the case of one-way propagation, half-wavelength distance changes will cause $\pi$-rad phase shifts.
+There is an increasing community, implementing localization systems based on channel response that is available in advanced communication systems \cite{Xiao2012, DeBast2022, Chenglong2022UWB, Altstidl2021, Miesen2013}.
+With the advances in radio hardware circuits and signal processing, many commodity radio devices support channel-sounding measurements, relying on channel state information (CSI) \cite{Xiao2012, DeBast2022}, channel impulse response (CIR) \cite{Chenglong2022UWB, Altstidl2021}, or signal phase \cite{Miesen2013}.
+These physical-layer measurements enable accurate characterization of signal propagation.
+Compared with the received signal strength indicator (RSSI), channel response provides a much finer-grained metric to describe the smaller scale spatial variations.
 It makes the human-environment and machine-environment interactions more feasible, enabling various emerging applications.

-This article is dedicated to positioning and tracking for the pervasive location-based services in industrial IoT (IIoT).
-According to the authors' best knowledge, it is the first time to overview the state of the art (SOTA) from the perspective of the channel response.
+This paper is dedicated to positioning and tracking for the pervasive location-based services.
+According to the authors' best knowledge, there is limited work that overviews the state of the art (SOTA) from the perspective of the channel response.
 We classify the SOTA approaches into learning-based and model-based methods regarding device-based and contact-free positioning and tracking.
 A further taxonomy is presented based on how these leading-edge algorithms perform with the channel response.
-We conclude this article by discussing the practical concerns for real-world implementation and future research opportunities.
+We conclude this paper by discussing some practical concerns and future research opportunities.